RaulPPelaez/UAMMD/docs/InputFile.rst

 .. code:: bash

   #Lines starting with '#' will be ignored
-  [option] [argument1] [argument2] ...
+  #[option] [argument1] [argument2] ...

+  exampleOption argument1 argument2
-  You can have an option with no arguments
+  #You can have an option with no arguments
+  justAFlag
-  Additionally you can use the special shell option, which will run the rest of the line as a bash command when encountered and wait for it to finish.
+  #Additionally you can use the special shell option, which will run the rest of the line as a bash command when encountered and wait for it to finish.
+  shell bash run.sh
+  shell echo "Hello"

 Usage
 ---------